PAIR-code/lit/website/sphinx_src/ui_guide.md

 The datapoint editor shows the details of the primary selected datapoint, if one is selected.
-Any field can be edited, and a new datapoint created with those edits through the **"Make new datapoint"** button.
+Any field can be edited, and a new datapoint created with those edits through the **"Add"** button.
 Any edit to an existing datapoint must be saved as a new datapoint to be explored, to keep datapoints immutable for simplicity of use.

 When no datapoint is selected, the editor shows a blank datapoint that can be filled out by hand to create a completely new datapoint.